 Skip this step if you want to deploy SE as Pod.
 The Avi Controller needs to be configured with an SSH key pair that provides passwordless

 sudo access to all the nodes.
 On OpenShift, this key pair can be the same private key which is used to install OpenShift.
 These keys are used by the Avi Controller to SSH to OpenShift nodes and deploy Avi Service Engines.
 The private key is usually located at

 ~/.ssh/id_rsa, for example, to copy out the default key from the OpenShift master:

 - Run below command and copy the contents of key file (id_rsa).

-On Avi Controller, navigate to Administration > Settings > SSH Key Settings and click Create.
+On Avi Controller, navigate to Administration > Settings > SSH Key Settings and click on Create.

-Note: This is Applicable from version 17.2.10 onwards.
-On Avi Controller, navigate to Infrastructure > Credentials > and click Create.
+Note: This is applicable from version 17.2.10 onwards.
+On the Avi Controller, navigate to Infrastructure > Credentials > and click on Create.

 Enter the SSH username.

 Select Import Private Key.

 As shown below, paste the key copied in step above.